A strong guiding coalition is always needed. One with the right composition, level of trust, and shared objective.

-- Train a number of Lean-Agile Change Agents as SAFe Program Consultants (SPCs).
+- Train Lean-Agile change agents as Certified SAFe® Program Consultants (SPCs).
 They provide the knowledge and horsepower needed to implement the change.

 - Charter a Lean-Agile Center of Excellence (LACE).
 This working group becomes the focal point and continuous source of inspiration and energy for change management activities.

-This article addresses the first step, which is to introduce a process that develops people who have the knowledge, skills and resources needed to successfully implement SAFe.
-(Elements #2 and #3 of the guiding coalition are addressed in the next two articles, Train Executives, Managers, and Leaders, and Lean-Agile Center of Excellence, respectively.)
+This article addresses the first step, which is to introduce a process that develops people who have the knowledge, skills, and resources needed to successfully implement SAFe.
+Elements 2 and 3 of the guiding coalition are addressed in the next two articles: Train Executives, Managers, and Leaders and Create a Lean-Agile Center of Excellence, respectively.

 Develop SPCs as Change Agents

 In most enterprises, the primary SAFe change agents appear on the scene as certified SPCs.
-Sourced internally and externally, they come from many roles, including:
+Sourced internally and externally, they come from many sources, including: